Why do this problem?

 The notes that follow are based on a lesson with a group of 14 year old students.
 The first part forms a single lesson on probability and sample space diagrams or tree diagrams.
 The second part, a collaborative task that leads to interesting and unexpected results, can be found in the extension task Odds and Evens Made Fair.

 Start by explaining how the game is played using Set A (perhaps using numbered counters in a bag, or by showing the interactive environment in the problem).
 Play the game a few times, so that students have a feel for the game but don't have sufficient results to draw conclusions about the probabilities.
-Then ask them to decide whether they think the game is fair, and to do some maths to
+Then give them some time to analyse the situation so that they can decide whether the

 While students are working, circulate and observe the methods being used: